benklassen77/benklassen77.github.io/courses/rs/lifeofpaul.md

 - the armour is not worn by the individual but by the comunity of believers, by the "body of Christ"
 - letter is not defensive, but offensive
 - letter closes with a final blessing

+## Pastoral Letters: 1 & 2 Timothy, Titus

+- named pastoral because they are addressed from Paul to specific pastors of churches
+- nature of documents leads many scholars to see them as written at a later point in history than Paul's life, hence as pseudepigraphical
+- 1 Timothy and Titus: these 2 letters appear to contain manual-like material for organizing church life (bishop requirements, enrollment of true widows)
+- 2 Timothy shares some vocabulary of the above, but it is more of a last will and testament.
+This genre suggests Paul was not the author
+- unique language or vocabulary.
+Eg. guarding the deposit (*paratheke*).. wouldn't this suggest a time post-Paul where some were nervous that his writings would be forgotten.
+Also, Paul has less regard for religion and more regard for faithfullness.

+### Circumstances leading to the writing of this correspondence

+1. Guarding the deposit: suggests a concern for presevation of tradition and the ordering of communal and institutional life.
+Spirit doesn't just give gifts, but people can apply to be overseers
+2. Concern for family or household: marriage, childbearing, obligations of caring for family members are held in high esteem (1 Tim).
+This contrasts to Paul's earlier message of it being better to be single.
+Also, household code are echoed onto slavery

+Historical context of 2nd century struggles over the legacy of Paul in relation to asceticism, gnosticism, eschatology, and Jewish scriptures

+- warnings against those who claim that the resurrection has already happened
+- Anti-Jewish stance on law
+- Jewish-myths could be a reference to certain kinds of speculative gnosticism

+Pastoral Letters are "no-nonsense" religiosity

+- Paul the conservative over against the opponents' Paul the radical visionary ascetic
+- many contemporary practices of organized Christianity are more similar to the world reflected in the Pastoral Letters than that of the unquestioned early correspondence (eg. ordination of ministers)
+- might the historical context be the struggle with the thought of Marcion?
+2 Timothy 3:16 could be an argument against thinkers like Marcion, who wanted to get rid of old scriptures
+- Romans 3:21 - God's justice is revealed apart from the law even though the Law and the prophets bear witness to it
+- 1 Tim 6:20 - avoid contradictions which are falsely called knowledge. *Contradictions* in Greek means *Antitheses*.
+Could be taking a swipe at Marcion's Antitheses.
+Thus, these letters could be against gnosticism, in which family no longer mattered, Bible was being disbarraged, human body structure was considered insignificant.
+Less emphasis on the Holy Spirit or nonconformity.
+More so speaking to the needs of a human community in which Christ has not yet returned but wants to keep that hope alive

+Pastoral letters share in Paul's passion for the salvation of the world

+- prayer for rulers and a quiet and peacable mode of life is set within the context of God's desire to save everyone
+- 1 Tim 3:14-16 is a capsule of the Pauline gospel as a whole

+## Paul the Man

+Paul is characterized by polarities

+- zealous both before and after his call, while at the same time being committed to patience and humility
+- vulnerable and weak, yet incomprehensibly resilient
+- charismatic leader, while bringing into being communities in which the "priesthood of all believers" was realized
+- larger-than-life hero, but typically works with those he calls "co-workers" or "fellow workers" of both men and women
+- Paul is a Jew, but one with an identity threatening mission to non-Jews (1 Cor 9:19-23)
+- Highly educated, but still choosing to earn his living in menial labour (beneath his station)

+Polarity of strength and weakness lies at the heart of Paul's theology

+- Jesus is the "Lord" who lived his life as a slave, eventually giving his life at the hands of the Roman empire
+- consequently it informs Paul's own work as Jesus' emissary
+- it informs his understanding of the character of the communities he calls "the body of Christ"

+## Paul's Thought

+1. Paul's view of Jesus Christ: characterized by this polarity of strength and weakness
+   - Jesus the crucified was Jesus the Risen One
+   - Paul does not tell Jesus stories and seldom recounts his teachings
+   - Jesus is the saviour or liberator who will appear shortly to bring the event of salvation and transformation, begun with his crucifixion and resurrection to conclusion.
+He anticipated that the days on Earth are numbered
+2. Paul was a Jew
+   - Paul remained a Jew, and did not intend to start a new religion; he was rather a Jew who believed that the great moment of transformation Jews hoped for had begun in and through Jesus
+3. Church: churches are thus quite appropriately cells of the future made up of both Jews and Gentiles, men and women, slaves and free
+4. Spirit in its various manifestations is evidence of the in-breaking of the "new-creation", and the Torah is written onto the hearts of both Jews and Gentiles
+5. Grace and justification: Grace is not only absolution but empowerment, and justification is more than "declaring innocent" but rather enabling persons to be and act justly, that is, in keeping with God's will
+6. For Paul theology and ethics are fully interwoven.
+"In Christ" implies both identification with Jesus and with his messianic mission.
+Having the Spirit inhabit believers
+7. Paul's ethics:
+   - as seriously as Paul takes how life is lived, he was much less interested in rules than in "spirit", which is a way of recognizing divine empowerment for right and just living.
+Some Christians ironically interpreted this as a "new law"
+   - Paul is a realist both about life in the body in what is still an "old age" and about the Spirit's enabling believers to draw on the power of the future
+     - He rejects behaviour that he views as contrary to what the Torah taught about human relationships (eg. works of the flesh, don't indulge yourself.. quotes the law)
+     - He rejects presuming upon grace (Rom 6); he also rejects a legalism that would lead to judgmentalism (Rom 14-15)
+   - he addresses very specific issues, such as prostitution, taking each other to court, sex, eating meat offered to the pagan gods
+   - Paul's appeal is not to Torah but to the believers' identification with Christ and to their relationship to the Spirit.
+Doesn't merely quote scripture, but applies it to who they are as vessels of the church and the Holy Spirit